sunface/rust-by-practice/en/src/elegant-code-base.md

 [This online book](https://github.com/rust-hosted-langs/book) will walk through the basics of interpreted language implementation in Rust with a focus on the challenges that are specific to using Rust.

+### 10. Implementing (part of) a BitTorrent client in Rust

+[In this stream](https://www.youtube.com/watch?v=jf_ddGnum_4), Jon Gjengset implements a BitTorrent client and talks through his thought process as he goes about the process.

 ---